shrim2p/senai-versoes-colaboracoes/README.md

 concept guides.
 See 'git help <command>' or 'git help <concept>' to read about a specific subcommand or concept.
 See 'git help git' for an overview of the system.

+Este projeto é para mostrar o uso do GIT para a disciplina do SENAI